pmcgrenery/WxBrief/README.md

 - When the user lands on the site, the page loads then flys down to the user's current location.
 If the user has location turned off or denies location data then the map flys down to show Europe in one view.
 This is done using Leaflet's flyTo function.

 - On the landing page a transparent header was used.
-When the user's scrolls down it fades to an opaque background.
+When the user scrolls down it fades to an opaque background.
 This is done using JQuery.

 - On the landing page the get briefed button changes colour on hover, this is done using Bootstrap.
 It also scales smaller and then back to the original size on click, this is done using jQuery.